 Following the release of Adam’s fourth EP (January 2018’s self-released ‘Aviation Club’, following the story arc of Kiki’s Delivery Service), Adam worked with producer Michael Webster to release their first full length album.
-Having had time to sharpen their songwriting and perform alongside artists such as C Duncan, Nervus and Adult Mom, Adam has selected 11 of his strongest songs yet into a cohesive collection, exploring themes of mental illness (Stilt Owl, Poison in the Water), insecurities (Inhale/Exhale, Free Therapy) and long-distance romance (Tidal Wave, Heal).
-Adam primarily writes songs for theirself, aiming either to help understand feelings and identity, or to have uplilfting songs to remember when times are tough.
+Having had time to sharpen their songwriting and perform alongside artists such as C Duncan, Nervus and Adult Mom, Adam has selected 11 of their strongest songs yet into a cohesive collection, exploring themes of mental illness (Stilt Owl, Poison in the Water), insecurities (Inhale/Exhale, Free Therapy) and long-distance romance (Tidal Wave, Heal).
+Adam primarily writes songs on a personal level, aiming either to help understand feelings and identity, or to have uplifting songs to remember when times are tough.

 At the start of 2019, Adam began to record the next EP released through Bread Records, ‘Obliterate/Ugly’.
 This EP was a collection of songs written over the past year, and really encapsulates Adam’s feelings and situation – a real insight into the life of Adam Carpenter.
 The new EP ‘Obliterate/Ugly’ was released on the 8th of May 2020, and you can find it available for streaming on Spotify here, or purchase the new EP on Adam’s Bandcamp.